Valerski-Emilija/awesomeNetwork/README.md

 You need to edit the .env file with your mysql (or whatever) username and password, and database name.
 You will also need to create the folder "uploads/userimages" in the public folder, it will hold the user's profile pictures. (for some reason it disappeared...)

-I'm not sure what you will also need to install to be able to run the application on your localhost.
+I assume you will also need to install all the symfony packages to be able to run the application on your localhost.
 You can start the server with php -S 127.0.0.1:8000 -t public, however, navigating to localhost:8000 will throw an error that autoload.php is missing.